Explore Courses

 According to Google, The attribution tab shows how many conversion events were driven by each source and ad network”

-Attribution section uses attribution modelling to let you know the value of each of your marketing channels.
+Attribution section uses attribution modeling to let you know the value of each of your marketing channels.
 It helps you understand the origin of your site visitors like organic, social, and referrals.
 It is the process of distributing credits for conversions to touchpoints in a user’s conversion journey.

 8. What do you know about the bounce rate?